Events, Festivals and Exhibitions

 The whole country grinds to a halt as people are sprayed with industrial water guns or whatever comes most easily to hand.
 Celebrated from 13 to 15 April, it’s best to turn up in swimming gear and wrap your fun, money and credit cards up in plastic so as to fully participate in the festivities.

-The most famous Songkran activity is the throwing of water at one another.
+The most famous Songkran festival activity is the throwing of water at one another.
 It’s for this reason that it is often also called the Water Festival.
 The water stands as a symbol for the cleansing of spirit and body.
 It is also supposed to rinse away the sins and bad luck from the past year.

 Visiting Thailand during Songkran is quite an experience.
 People are lining the streets with entire buckets of water, water hoses or – if you’re lucky – the more civilised water pistols to make sure passers-by get a good drenching.
 In rebel-fighting style, open pickup trucks cruise the streets filled at the back with people armed with water guns and a couple of large water-filled barrels for ammunition.
 Nobody is spared, including tourists and the police.

-What exactly is the Songkran Festival?
+What Exactly is the Songkran Festival?

 People in traditional ceramony in Songkran festival for pay respect the elderly and holy thing - Songkran festival of northern Thai traditional holiday concept, Deposit Photos

 Originally Songkran was only celebrated in the north of the country but has now spread all over Thailand.
 The most famous or infamous water festival parties still take place in the north, particularly in Chiang Mai (see below).
+However, for Songkran 2024 Ratchadamnoen Avenue in Bangkok will be the centre of festivities, with people coming from across Thailand to join a parade to demonstrate their unique cultures.

-Traditions of Songkran
+Traditions of Songkran Thailand

 The traditional meaning of Songkran is about spiritual cleansing and showing respect.
 Houses are being cleaned too, images of Buddha are dusted and the younger generation pay their respects to the elders.
 Every city in Thailand has its procession where Buddha statues are paraded through town on special floats.
 These Buddha statues are taken out of their temples for this special occasion and everyone is allowed to sprinkle them with water.
 Many cultural activities take place and, of course, lots of partying, dancing, music and drinking.